Algeria's Bouteflika to seek fourth term in April

 Opposition is still weak in Algeria.
 Since independence from France in 1962, senior FLN leaders and military officers, known in French as "Le Pouvoir (The Power)", have dominated politics, tussling among themselves for influence behind the scenes.

-Since his stroke first put him in a Paris clinic last year, there was speculation about whether Bouteflika was healthy enough to run for re-election.
+For months, speculation has been increasing about Bouteflika seeking re-election and whether he is healthy enough to run for a fourth term.
 A second visit to Paris in January for checkups prompted another round of succession talk.

-Sellal said the president was in good health, and had all the "intellectual abilities and necessary vision", APS reported.
+In an apparent reference to opposition criticism about Bouteflika's health, Sellal said the president was in good health, and has all the "intellectual abilities and necessary vision" to carry out this responsibility, APS reported.

 "He does not need to campaign himself, there are men who can campaign for him," the prime minister said.